david672orford/russian-language-list/cinema/early-soviet.md

 	<i>Aleksandr Nevskiy</i>
 	<br>
 	Depicts the defeat of the Teutonic Knights by Prince Alexander in the 13th century when they attempted to invade Novgorod.
-Also directed by Sergei Eisenstein.
+Directed by Sergei Eisenstein.
 The acting, costumes, and action are deliberately stylized as if this were an opera.
 Very highly regarded for its style and skilful use of moving pictures to tell a story.